Exeter-Omics-Servers/omics-server-training/Additional_Topics/Debugging_and_Critical_thinking.md

 Some participant interaction can bring this activity a long way.
 Again, this is just one example of some code.
 The important thing about this exercise is getting participants to think about the ways they can break their code.

+### Linter usage

+Showcase the power that linters have in the language of choice.
+Show how they can spot syntactical errors on the fly and pick up on common programming mistakes.
+I recommend shellcheck for this one as the wiki is very informative of why you want to avoid each of the lints it finds (whilst something like lintR is more on the style side of linting).
+Shellcheck is especially useful as the bash language server doesn't do much for you to avoid syntax errors (unlike many other language servers).
+Another boon of using shell check is that you don't need the user to integrate the tool into their text editor/IDE, one can always use the [webapp](https://www.shellcheck.net).